Close

 On-the-Go Medical Alert System with GPS and Fall Detection

-The On-the-Go Medical Alert System with GPS and Fall Detection, also called the Kelsi Pro, is similar to the On-the-Go Medical Alert with GPS system, but this model includes fall detection.
-Combining fall detection with GPS ensures that if you aren’t home and press the help button or fall and become unconscious, the built-in GPS will allow the monitoring center to track your location and send help.
+The On-the-Go Medical Alert System with GPS and Fall Detection, also called the Kelsi Pro, is similar to the On-the-Go Medical Alert with GPS, but this model includes fall detection.
+Combining fall detection with GPS ensures that if you aren’t home and press the help button or fall and become unconscious, the built-in GPS will give monitoring center staff the ability to track your location and send help.

 If you like to stay active and leave your house often, using an on-the-go device, such as the On-the-Go Medical Alert System with GPS and Fall Detection, could be the right option.
 If you want a longer battery life though, you might want to consider the On-the-Go Medical Alert with GPS.